 I know sufganyot are the traditional post-latke treat, but I have never once said to myself after stuffing my face with fried potatoes, I could really go for a doughnut right now.
 Plus doughnuts mean more frying, also last-minute, something I recommend all but the most obsessive homemakers avoid.

 But hey, it's your party.
 You want doughnuts?
-Here are eleven worthy options for your table.
+Have your doughnuts.